peterramsing/lost/README.md

 Creates a wrapping element for working with JS masonry libraries like Isotope.
 Assigns a negative margin on each side of this wrapping element.

 - `$gut: $gutter` - How large the gutter involved is, typically this won't be adjusted and will inherit the global $gutter setting, but it's made available if you want your masonry grid to have a special $gut, it should match your masonry-column's $gut.
+- `$flex: $flexbox` - Determines whether this element should use Flexbox or not.

 ##### `masonry-column()`
 Creates a column for working with JS masonry libraries like Isotope.
 Assigns a margin to each side of the element.

 - `$gut: $gutter` - How large the gutter involved is, typically this won't be adjusted and will inherit the global $gutter setting, but it's made available if you want your masonry grid to have a special $gut, it should match your masonry-row's $gut.
+- `$flex: $flexbox` - Determines whether this element should use Flexbox or not.

 <h6 align="right">SCSS</h6>
 ```scss